rijesha/blog/_posts/2018-01-19-basics-of-coding-probabilistically-determining-pi.markdown

 random_num = random.random() # returns a random number between 0 and 1 inside the variable random_num
 {% endhighlight %}

-This is a little tedius to keep writing math. and random. so instead we can import all the functions and use them directly.
+It is a little tedious to keep writing the words math and random, so instead we can import all functions of these two libraries and call the functions directly.

 {% highlight python %}
 from math import *
 from random import *
 {% endhighlight %}

-After importing the libraries we need to genrate to variable to hold the total number of iterations we will perform and the number of times those iterations succeed in being inside the $$\frac{1}{4}$$ circle.
+After importing the libraries we need to generate a variable to hold the total number of iterations we will perform and the number of times those iterations succeed in being inside the $$\frac{1}{4}$$ circle.

 {% highlight python %}
 total_iterations = 1000000
 count_inside_quarter_circle = 0
 {% endhighlight %}

 Next we can start looping through all of the iterations.
 The easiest way to make a for loop in python is using the range keyword.
-This block of code will run multiple times while changing the value of i from 0 to total_iterations
+This block of code will run multiple times while changing the value of i from 0 to total_iterations.

 {% highlight python %}
 for i in range(total_iterations):